Leye5555/myCalculator/README.md

 The calculator can only perform basic arithmetic operations for now.
 Later more complex operations will be implemented.
 In addition, the operations work only up till the fourth operator. e.g 22 + 33 + 878 + 8778 + 877 , has the plus operator occuring four times.
 This as earlier pointed out is the calculators current limit.
-Other operations like -, x, / all work according to BODMAS Note that the use of special symbols like parenthesis "()" to seperate the operands or numbers, will result in NAN or error.
+Other operations like -, x, / all work according to BODMAS.
+Note that the use of special symbols like parenthesis "()" to seperate the operands or numbers, will result in NAN or error.